 I know, I know, numerous studies point out that sugar overload does not cause kids to get hyper.
 But hello!
 Ask any mum battling her looney, cake-stuffed tot into his car seat after a birthday party and she’ll roll her eyes at those smarty pants scientists.
 Maybe it’s the stimulation and excitement of the party or maybe, it’s all the crap he ate there which is about to turn him into a behavioural nightmare?
-Either way, here are the seven stages he’ll pass through, and the thoughts you’ll have along the way, thanks to his sugar bender.
+Either way, here are the seven stages he’ll pass through (and the thoughts you’ll have along the way), all thanks to his sugar bender.

 Stage one: Sugar loading

 Sure, it’s a party and you don’t allow him that much sugar, it’s a one-off, you think.
 Oh but look, fairy bread, cupcakes, lollies, lemonade and cake as well.
 Hmmm, where are the fruit skewers and little healthy sandwiches cut into quarters?
 Oh well, lighten up, it’s a party.
 I should stop him from scoffing too much junk though.
 Oh, yes, I’d love a party pie, why thank you.

 Oops, I didn’t stop him.
 I wonder what all that sugar, extra carbs and processed food is going to do to his little system?
 I should have stepped in.
 I think that’s his third cupcake?
 Oh wait, now someone just handed him a jelly cup and the rainbow birthday cake topped in smarties still hasn’t even come out.
 Eek!

 OK, the sugar has kicked in.
 Now he has become a puppy dog and is crawling around licking his little friends with icing-coated lips and a red tongue – no doubt thanks to the artificial colouring in the icing.